everysportmediagroup/everysport-api-documentation/endpoints/GET_sports.md

     GET sports

 ## Description
 Returns a list of sports available to the given APIKEY.
+The sports is sorted by name.

 ## Parameters
 * apikey (required) - your APIKEY